ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Refreshes the associated row of the data table  `ExtraHop Devices`.
 * A note is added to the SOAR incident with the status of the action.

-The workflow is initiated by the manual data table menu item `ExtraHop Reveal(x): Assign Tag`.
+The playbook is initiated by the manual data table menu item `ExtraHop Reveal(x): Assign Tag`.

 The following screenshot shows an example of the action inputs for the playbook: